coreos/docs/cluster-management/setup/cluster-discovery/index.md

 4. Machine 2 boots and submits its `peer-addr` address `10.10.10.2`.
 It also reads back the list of existing peers (only `10.10.10.1`) and attempts to connect to the address listed.
 5. Machine 2 connects to Machine 1 and is now part of the cluster as a follower.
 6. Machine 3 boots and submits its `peer-addr` address `10.10.10.3`.
 It reads back the list of peers ( `10.10.10.1` and `10.10.10.2`) and selects one of the addresses to try first.
 When it connects to a machine in the cluster, the machine is given a full list of the existing other members of the cluster.
-7. The cluster is now bootstrapped with an intial leader and two followers.
+7. The cluster is now bootstrapped with an initial leader and two followers.

 There are two interesting things happening during this process.